Monday.com Honest Review 2026: Is It Worth the Hype (and the Price)?

 - Docs are underwhelming — If you need real knowledge management, you'll still need a separate tool

-- Customer support is inconsistent — Live chat is decent on higher tiers; on lower plans, you're mostly digging through the help center yourself
+- Customer support varies wildly — Live chat is decent on higher tiers; on lower plans, you're mostly left digging through the help center yourself

 Who Is Monday.com Best For?

 Marketing teams — Campaign management, content calendars, tracking deliverables across agencies and in-house teams.
-This is honestly Monday.com's true sweet spot, and the use case it handles better than almost any competitor.
+This is probably Monday.com's true sweet spot, and honestly the use case it handles better than almost any competitor.

 Operations managers — If you're running processes across departments and need visibility at a glance, the dashboard and workload features are genuinely useful here.